 6. Mickey Brownie

-I mean, who can say no to brownies in general, but one shaped as a Mickey hat?
+I mean, who can say no to brownies in general, but one shaped as Mickey ears?
 I’m doomed…to eat the whole thing!
 Find them at the bakery on Main Street.
 Speaking of Mickey Mouse, check out these adorable Mickey Mouse Oreo cupcakes from Big Bear’s Wife.
 SO cute!

 7. Redd Rockett’s Pizza Port (Tomorrowland)